-6. WINTER WATER MASSES
+WINTER WATER MASSES

-A wintertime survey of the Gulf of St. Lawrence waters (typically 0-200 m) has been undertaken in early March since 1996, typically using a Canadian Coast Guard helicopter but using Canadian Coast Guard ships in 2016 and 2017.
+A wintertime survey of the Gulf of St. Lawrence waters (typically 0-200 m) has been undertaken in early March since 1996, typically using a Canadian Coast Guard helicopter but from Canadian Coast Guard ships in 2016 and 2017.
 The survey, sampling methods, and results of the cold-water volume analysis in the Gulf and the estimate of the water volume advected into the Gulf via the Strait of Belle Isle over the winter are described in Galbraith (2006) and in Galbraith et al. (2006).
-Fig. 32 and Fig. 33 show gridded interpolations of near-surface temperature, temperature difference above freezing, salinity, cold layer thickness and bottom contacts, and thickness of the Labrador Shelf water intrusion (detailed below) for 2022 as well as climatological means.
+Fig. 30 and Fig. 31 show gridded interpolations of near-surface temperature, temperature difference above freezing, salinity, cold layer thickness and bottom contacts, and thickness of the Labrador Shelf water intrusion for 2021 as well as climatological means.

-The March surface mixed layer is usually very close (within 0.1 °C) to the freezing point in most regions of the Gulf but thickness of the surface layer varies, resulting in variability in the coldwater volume between mild and severe winters rather than in temperature.
+The March surface mixed layer is usually very close (within 0.1 °C) to the freezing point in most regions of the Gulf but thickness of the surface layer varies, leaving variability in the cold-water volume between mild and severe winters rather than in temperature.
 One exception was 2010 when, for the first time since the inception of the winter survey, the mixed layer was on average 1 °C above freezing.
 During typical winters, surface waters in the temperature range of ~ 0 °C to -1 °C are only found from the northeast side of Cabot Strait spreading into the Gulf.
 Some of these warm waters presumably enter the Gulf during winter and flow northward along the west coast of Newfoundland.
 However it is also possible that local waters could have simply not cooled close to freezing.
-Conditions in March 2022 resembled this usual pattern but with a warmer area than in the climatology off of southern Newfoundland (Fig. 32).
+Conditions in March 2021 were exceptional with near-freezing waters (Fig. 30) and sea ice (Fig. 26) limited to the Estuary, Magdalen Shallows and Mécatina Trough; the rest of the Gulf of St. Lawrence surface waters remained well above freezing.
+In fact, the thickness distribution of waters colder than 0 °C resembled that usually observed for waters colder than -1 °C. Even on the Magdalen Shallows, the near-freezing mixing layer did not reach to the bottom everywhere (although bottom waters became colder later, in April, at the Shediac Valley station as will be described later).

 Near-freezing waters with salinities of around 32 are responsible for the (local) formation of the CIL since that is roughly the salinity at the temperature minimum during summer.
-These are coded in green-blue in the salinity panel of Fig. 32 and are typically found to the north and east of Anticosti Island.
-Surface salinities were similar to the climatology during the winter of 2022.
+These are coded in green-blue in the salinity panel of Fig. 30 and are typically found to the north and east of Anticosti Island.
+Surface salinities were lower than the climatology during the winter of 2021.